 El Paso County is listed in a low COVID-19 community level by the Centers for Disease Control and Prevention (CDC).
 With current high levels of vaccination and high levels of population immunity from both vaccination and infections, the risk of medically significant disease, hospitalization, and death from COVID-19 is greatly reduced for most people, and a mask or face covering is optional.
 Individuals who are at high risk for severe illness are encouraged to talk to their health care provider about whether a mask or other precautions should be taken.

-With the advent of the Delta variant, which is the most transmissible variant of concern yet, it is more important than ever to get vaccinated as soon as possible.
-Wearing masks is another way to limit the spread of disease, as are other prevention measures like staying home when you are sick, practicing social distancing, and washing your hands frequently.
+Wearing masks is an effective way to limit the spread of disease, along with other prevention measures like getting vaccinated and boosted, staying home when you are sick, practicing social distancing, and washing your hands frequently.
 It is the combination of all these prevention measures, when practiced together, that provides the highest level of protection.

 Businesses have the option to require or recommend employees or customers wear masks, in addition to following any of the preventive measures in their establishments if they choose to.
 Businesses and individuals are empowered to make the decisions they feel are best for their own personal risks and needs.

 The Pikes Peak Small Business Development Center has developed these signs as a resource for businesses